Installation

 Initialization

 To initialize the map, first add a container element to your HTML where the map will be rendered.
+Then got to the API Keys page and create a new API key.
 Then depending on the map library used there are different instructions:

 <div id="map"></div>